bc-compsci-club/team-tech-project-website/docs/resources/learn.md

 - [**Free Programming Books**](https://github.com/EbookFoundation/free-programming-books/blob/master/free-programming-books.md)
   A large collection of free programming books. _Contributed by Khalid#5042_
 - [**Developer Roadmaps**](https://roadmap.sh)
-  Step by step guides and paths to learn different tools or technologies.
+  Step by step guides and paths to learn different tools or technologies. _Contributed by Kevin Tam_
 - [**Web Developer Roadmap 2020**](https://github.com/kamranahmedse/developer-roadmap)
   A roadmap to becoming a web developer in 2020. _Contributed by Tenz#0347_